openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Credential Response

-The value of the `credential` claim in the Credential Response MUST be a JSON string that is the base64url-encoded representation of the issued Credential.
+The value of the `credential` claim in the Credential Response MUST be a string that is the base64url-encoded representation of the issued Credential.

 # Document History